Artlima1/low_power_faceID_max78000/README.md

 ## Getting Started

-### Required Connections
+### 1. Required Connections

-• Connect a USB cable between the PC and the CN1 (USB/PWR) connector of the Feather Board and another USB cable between PC and ESP8266.
+Connect a USB cable between the PC and the CN1 (USB/PWR) connector of the Feather Board.
-• Connect the UART2 pins of the Feather Board with the UART0 pins of the ESP8266 Board.
-• Connect the grounds of two boards.
-• Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

-### How to Build, Flash and Debug the Example
+### 2. How to Build, Flash and Debug the Example

 Please follow the instructions in [Getting Started with the MAX78000FTHR](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/MAX78000_Feather/README.md#getting-started-with-the-max78000fthr)

 If you are using Visual Studio Code as your platform, please follow the instructions  [here](.vscode/readme.md).

-### How to Burn the Application
+### 3. How to Burn the Application

 To burn the program: